fintech-systems/payfast-onsite-subscriptions/README.md

 vendor/bin/phpunit
 ```

-In your main project add this:
+In your main project, add this:

 ```
 "repositories": [